halfmoonliu/SeqToSeq/README.md

 # SeqToSeq
-This repository is for the project of machine translation using sequence to sequence model.
+This repository is for the project of machine translation using sequence to sequence model, comparing the performance with and without transformer.